Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/vocabularium/metadata-dcat/ontwerpstandaard/toolchain4/oslo-converter-ea.report.md

 #||# -------------------------------------

-2025-03-17T16:27:42.536Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Organisatie:Organisatie:isSuborganisatieVan)
+2025-08-20T08:01:36.000Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Organisatie:Organisatie:isSuborganisatieVan)

-2025-03-17T16:27:42.537Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Organisatie:Organisatie:heeftSuborganisatie)
+2025-08-20T08:01:36.001Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Organisatie:Organisatie:heeftSuborganisatie)

-2025-03-17T16:27:42.538Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Organisatie:Organisatie:isGeassocieerdMet)
+2025-08-20T08:01:36.001Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Organisatie:Organisatie:isGeassocieerdMet)

-2025-03-17T16:27:42.538Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusResource:(CatalogusResource -> Agent))
+2025-08-20T08:01:36.001Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusResource:(CatalogusResource -> Agent))

-2025-03-17T16:27:42.538Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Organisatie:Organisatie:(Organisatie -> Object))
+2025-08-20T08:01:36.001Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Organisatie:Organisatie:(Organisatie -> Object))

-2025-03-17T16:27:42.538Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Persoon:Persoon:(Persoon -> Object))
+2025-08-20T08:01:36.001Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Persoon:Persoon:(Persoon -> Object))

-2025-03-17T16:27:42.538Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusResource:(CatalogusResource -> Agent))
+2025-08-20T08:01:36.001Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusResource:(CatalogusResource -> Agent))

-2025-03-17T16:27:42.538Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Generiek:FormeelKader:(FormeelKader -> Object))
+2025-08-20T08:01:36.002Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Generiek:FormeelKader:(FormeelKader -> Object))

-2025-03-17T16:27:42.538Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Generiek:FormeelKader:isGerelateerdAan)
+2025-08-20T08:01:36.002Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-Generiek:FormeelKader:isGerelateerdAan)

-2025-03-17T16:27:42.538Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusResource:(CatalogusResource -> CatalogusResource))
+2025-08-20T08:01:36.002Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusResource:(CatalogusResource -> CatalogusResource))

-2025-03-17T16:27:42.540Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusRecord:(CatalogusRecord -> CatalogusResource) is not an association with a source role.
+2025-08-20T08:01:36.004Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusRecord:(CatalogusRecord -> CatalogusResource) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:27:42.541Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Catalogus:(Catalogus -> CatalogusRecord) is not an association with a source role.
+2025-08-20T08:01:36.004Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Catalogus:(Catalogus -> CatalogusRecord) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:27:42.541Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusResource:(CatalogusResource -> Agent) is not an association with a source role.
+2025-08-20T08:01:36.005Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusResource:(CatalogusResource -> Agent) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:27:42.541Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:DataService:(DataService -> Dataset) is not an association with a source role.
+2025-08-20T08:01:36.005Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:DataService:(DataService -> Dataset) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:27:42.541Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:DataService:(DataService -> CatalogusResource) is not an association with a source role.
+2025-08-20T08:01:36.005Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:DataService:(DataService -> CatalogusResource) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:27:42.542Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Dataset:(Dataset -> CatalogusResource) is not an association with a source role.
+2025-08-20T08:01:36.005Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Dataset:(Dataset -> CatalogusResource) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:27:42.542Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Distributie:(Distributie -> DataService) is not an association with a source role.
+2025-08-20T08:01:36.005Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Distributie:(Distributie -> DataService) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:27:42.542Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Catalogus:(Catalogus -> Agent) is not an association with a source role.
+2025-08-20T08:01:36.005Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Catalogus:(Catalogus -> Agent) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:27:42.542Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Catalogus:(Catalogus -> Dataset) is not an association with a source role.
+2025-08-20T08:01:36.005Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Catalogus:(Catalogus -> Dataset) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:27:42.542Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Dataset:(Dataset -> Distributie) is not an association with a source role.
+2025-08-20T08:01:36.006Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Dataset:(Dataset -> Distributie) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:27:42.542Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Catalogus:(Catalogus -> DataService) is not an association with a source role.
+2025-08-20T08:01:36.006Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Catalogus:(Catalogus -> DataService) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:27:42.542Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Dataset:(Dataset -> Agent) is not an association with a source role.
+2025-08-20T08:01:36.006Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Dataset:(Dataset -> Agent) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:27:42.543Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Distributie:(Distributie -> Agent) is not an association with a source role.
+2025-08-20T08:01:36.006Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Distributie:(Distributie -> Agent) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:27:42.543Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusResource:(CatalogusResource -> CatalogusResource) is not an association with a source role.
+2025-08-20T08:01:36.006Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusResource:(CatalogusResource -> CatalogusResource) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:27:42.543Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:ContactinfoVCard:(ContactinfoVCard -> Contactinfo) is not an association with a source role.
+2025-08-20T08:01:36.006Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:ContactinfoVCard:(ContactinfoVCard -> Contactinfo) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:27:42.543Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Contactinfo:(Contactinfo -> ContactInfo) is not an association with a source role.
+2025-08-20T08:01:36.007Z info: Connector Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Contactinfo:(Contactinfo -> ContactInfo) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:27:42.544Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.
+2025-08-20T08:01:36.007Z info: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model).
+Using fallback URI (http://todo.com/) instead.

-2025-03-17T16:27:42.544Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Domain Model) and fallback URI (http://todo.com/) will be assigned.
+2025-08-20T08:01:36.007Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Domain Model).
+Using fallback URI (http://todo.com/) instead.

-2025-03-17T16:27:42.544Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Domain Model:OSLO²_vocabularium) and fallback URI (http://todo.com/) will be assigned.
+2025-08-20T08:01:36.007Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Domain Model:OSLO²_vocabularium).
+Using fallback URI (http://todo.com/) instead.

-2025-03-17T16:27:42.544Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Domain Model:OSLO²_vocabularium:External) and fallback URI (http://todo.com/) will be assigned.
+2025-08-20T08:01:36.007Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Domain Model:OSLO²_vocabularium:External).
+Using fallback URI (http://todo.com/) instead.

-2025-03-17T16:27:42.544Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Domain Model:OSLO²_vocabularium:OSLO-DCATAPVL-2.0) and fallback URI (http://todo.com/) will be assigned.
+2025-08-20T08:01:36.007Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Domain Model:OSLO²_vocabularium:OSLO-DCATAPVL-2.0).
+Using fallback URI (http://todo.com/) instead.

-2025-03-17T16:27:42.547Z warn: [ConnectorConverterHandler]: Connector (CatalogusResource (source)) does not have a package tag defined.
+2025-08-20T08:01:36.011Z warn: [ConnectorConverterHandler]: Connector (CatalogusResource (source)) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-03-17T16:27:42.548Z warn: [ConnectorConverterHandler]: Connector (CatalogusResource (target)) does not have a package tag defined.
+2025-08-20T08:01:36.011Z warn: [ConnectorConverterHandler]: Connector (CatalogusResource (target)) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-03-17T16:27:42.553Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Catalogus:titel has already a value for ap-usageNote-nl in language nl, but will be overwritten.
+2025-08-20T08:01:36.016Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Catalogus:titel has already a value for ap-usageNote-nl in language nl, but will be overwritten.

-2025-03-17T16:27:42.559Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusRecord:wijzigingsdatum has already a value for ap-usageNote-nl in language nl, but will be overwritten.
+2025-08-20T08:01:36.021Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusRecord:wijzigingsdatum has already a value for ap-usageNote-nl in language nl, but will be overwritten.

-2025-03-17T16:27:42.565Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusRecord:bronMetadataRecord has an empty value for tag ap-usageNote-nl.
+2025-08-20T08:01:36.025Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:CatalogusRecord:bronMetadataRecord has an empty value for tag ap-usageNote-nl.

-2025-03-17T16:27:42.565Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Distributie:downloadURL has already a value for ap-usageNote-nl in language nl, but will be overwritten.
+2025-08-20T08:01:36.025Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Distributie:downloadURL has already a value for ap-usageNote-nl in language nl, but will be overwritten.

-2025-03-17T16:27:42.566Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Distributie:toegangsURL has already a value for ap-usageNote-nl in language nl, but will be overwritten.
+2025-08-20T08:01:36.025Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO²_vocabularium:OSLO-metadataVoorServices:Distributie:toegangsURL has already a value for ap-usageNote-nl in language nl, but will be overwritten.

-2025-03-17T16:27:42.568Z warn: [ConverterHandler]: Entity with path eigenaar has an empty value for tag definition-nl.
+2025-08-20T08:01:36.027Z warn: [ConverterHandler]: Entity with path eigenaar has an empty value for tag definition-nl.

-2025-03-17T16:27:42.568Z warn: [ConverterHandler]: Entity with path eigenaar has already a value for label-ap-nl in language nl, but will be overwritten.
+2025-08-20T08:01:36.028Z warn: [ConverterHandler]: Entity with path eigenaar has already a value for label-ap-nl in language nl, but will be overwritten.

-2025-03-17T16:27:42.569Z warn: [ConverterHandler]: Entity with path verdeler has already a value for label-ap-nl in language nl, but will be overwritten.
+2025-08-20T08:01:36.028Z warn: [ConverterHandler]: Entity with path verdeler has already a value for label-ap-nl in language nl, but will be overwritten.

 #||# -------------------------------------